 Campus Residence for Honors Students

 Honors students are given different options for housing.
 Among these options is the Honors Living-Learning community.
-Located in Sheridan Hall for freshmen students and in Bicentennial Hall for upperclassmen students, this residential setting provides members of the Honors program with opportunities to continue their collaborative learning experiences.
+Located in Sheridan Hall for freshmen students and in Powell Hall for upperclassmen students, this residential setting provides members of the Honors program with opportunities to continue their collaborative learning experiences.

-Three full-tuition annual scholarships are awarded to students who perform superbly during an on-campus, written examination in January and excel at a personal interview.
+Two full-tuition annual scholarships are awarded to students who perform superbly during an on-campus, written examination in January and excel at a personal interview.
 The requirement for participation is a 3.5 GPA combined with either an SAT score of 1150 or higher (reading and math only), or an ACT score of 25 or higher.
 Contact the admissions office for dates and eligibility.